yangjiao2/AskWalle-chatGPT/source_documents/docs/deep-linking/index.md

 ## Documenting Deep Links

-Deep link URLs should be documented in the [Mobile Universal & Deep Linking documentation](https://confluence.walmart.com/pages/viewpage.action?pageId=355386619#GlassMobileAppUniversal&DeepLinking-WhatshouldbeGlassUniversalLinkorDeeplinkforafeature.).
+Deep link URLs should be documented in [the list of supported links](supported-list.md).

 ## More Information